Lincoln MKT

-The Lincoln MKT is a full-size 3-row luxury crossover SUV that was marketed by the Lincoln division of Ford Motor Company; a single generation was produced from the 2010 to the 2019 model years.
-Slotted between the Lincoln MKX (renamed the Lincoln Nautilus) and the Lincoln Navigator, the MKT shared its Ford D4 chassis with the Ford Flex CUV and the 2011-2019 Ford Explorer.
+The Lincoln MKT is a full-size luxury crossover SUV with 3-row seating marketed by the Lincoln division of Ford Motor Company over a single generation from 2010-2019.
+Marketed between the Lincoln MKX (renamed the Lincoln Nautilus) and the Lincoln Navigator, the MKT shared its Ford D4 chassis with the Ford Flex CUV and the 2011-2019 Ford Explorer.

-While the MKT had no direct Lincoln predecessor, its introduction coincided with the discontinuation of the Mercury Mountaineer (based on the Ford Explorer); a livery variant of the MKT continued the use of the Lincoln Town Car name.

-After the 2019 model year, Ford ended the use of its D3/D4 chassis, discontinuing the MKT and counterparts.
-Within the Lincoln model range, the MKT was not directly replaced, but the second-generation Lincoln Aviator is a 3-row Lincoln CUV.
-It is mid-size and slotted between the Nautilus and Navigator.
+After the 2019 model year, Ford stopped using its D3/D4 chassis, discontinuing the MKT and counterparts.
+Within the Lincoln model range, the MKT was not directly replaced.

-Throughout its production, the MKT was assembled by Ford of Canada at its Oakville Assembly facility at Oakville, Ontario, Canada.
+The MKT was assembled by Ford of Canada at its Oakville Assembly facility at Oakville, Ontario, Canada.

 2008 concept

-The Lincoln MKT was unveiled as a concept vehicle at the 2008 North American International Auto Show in Detroit, MI.
+The Lincoln MKT was presented as a concept vehicle at the 2008 North American International Auto Show in Detroit, MI.
 Largely a preview of the upcoming production vehicle, it featured a full-length glass roof and a 2+2 seating layout.
 The MKT concept vehicle was announced to have the 415 hp 3.5 L Cyclone 35 V-6 variant of Ford's new EcoBoost engine family, which uses turbocharging and direct injection technologies to offer the power of larger displacement engines with the fuel economy of smaller engines.